 The AVCO Centre Cinemas:

 July 15, 1988: Situations change everything.
 By now, events were moving fast, already reaching a tipping point.
-While still movie buddies with ‘my ex’, the writing was on wall that such a convention didn’t have much of a shelf-life.
+While still movie buddies with ‘my ex’, the writing was on the wall that such a convention didn’t have much of a shelf-life.
 Especially, when the one wielding the writing instrument upon said wall turned out to be my future bride.

 Within weeks of heading to Century City one night for a movie, only to find Huey helicopters blitzing the avenue on their way up to the thus far unrecognized Nakatomi Plaza building, I’d begun the last romance of my life.
 Unbeknownst to me, mind you, but that’s quite okay.
 At this point, months into it, I found I rather enjoyed being swept away.